7 Skincare Hacks for Combination Skin Perfection

 Finding a moisturiser for mixed skin can feel like searching for a unicorn, but it's totally doable.
 The trick is looking for lightweight formulations that hydrate without adding excess oil to your T-zone.
 Your skin barrier needs moisture everywhere, even in oily areas.

 Look for gel-based or lightweight cream moisturisers with ingredients like hyaluronic acid, which hydrates without heaviness.
-Avoid anything too rich or comedogenic.
+Avoid anything too rich or pore-clogging.
 Water-based formulas are your friend here – they give your dry areas the moisture they crave while keeping your T-zone comfortable.

 Apply your moisturiser while your skin is still slightly damp to lock in extra hydration.
 Use a lighter hand on your T-zone and be more generous on your cheeks and dry areas.
 If needed, you can even use two different moisturisers – a gel for your oily zones and a cream for dry patches.

 Multi-masking is basically the ultimate hack for combination skin.
 Instead of using one mask for your entire face, you apply different masks to different areas based on what each zone needs.
-It might look a bit rainbow-ish in your selfies, but your skin will thank you.
+It might look a bit rainbow-ish in your selfies, but your skin might thank you.

-For your oily T-zone, clay or charcoal masks work brilliantly to absorb excess oil and minimise pores.
+For your oily T-zone, clay or charcoal masks work brilliantly to absorb excess oil and refine pores.
 For dry cheeks, go for hydrating or nourishing masks with ingredients like hyaluronic acid or ceramides.
 Sheet masks can also be cut up and placed strategically on different areas.

 Apply your clay mask to the T-zone first, then your hydrating mask to the cheeks and dry areas.
 Make sure the masks don't overlap – you want clean lines between different zones.
 Leave them on for the recommended time, then remove gently with lukewarm water and a soft cloth.